Chris Peace

-Christopher Kilian Peace (born November 16, 1976, in Richmond, Virginia) is an American politician of the Republican Party.
+Christopher Kilian Peace (born November 16, 1976) is an American politician.
+He is a member of the Republican Party.

-From 2006-2019 Peace was a member of the Virginia House of Delegates.
+From 2006–2019 Peace was a member of the Virginia House of Delegates.
 He represented the 97th district in the Middle Peninsula, made up of New Kent County and parts of Hanover County and King William.
 Peace served on the prominent Appropriations, Health Welfare and Institutions, and General Laws Committees.
 He served as Vice-chair of the General Laws Committee, Chair of the General Laws Sub-committee on Housing, and Chair of the Appropriations Sub-committee on Transportation.

 Early life

+Peace was born in Richmond, Virginia, on November 16, 1976.
 Peace graduated from St. Christopher's School, received a Bachelor of Arts degree in English from Hampden-Sydney College and earned his J.D. degree from the University of Richmond.

 He is an alumnus of Leadership Metro Richmond and the University of Virginia’s Sorensen Institute for Political Leadership.

 Early career

 Prior to his public service in the legislature, Peace worked at McGuire Woods Consulting, a national public affairs and public relations firm.
 He began his public affairs career by working as a legislative aide in the Virginia House of Delegates and as a law clerk for the Richmond City Attorney and Virginia Attorney General.

 Currently Peace owns his own law firm and is an active member of the Virginia State Bar and the bar association of the District of Columbia.
 He has taught legal studies as an adjunct professor of legal studies at Virginia Commonwealth University’s Wilder School of Government and Public Affairs.